 Done properly, lunges are a great exercise to improve your core strength, but all too often people are risking injury because of poor technique.

 One of the most commonly reported errors with lunges is stepping into the lunge and allowing the front knee to lean over the toes.
-"This puts a lot of stress on the knee," says Nick.
+"This puts a lot of stress on the knee," says Sinfield.

 Other common mistakes include leaning the upper body forward or to one side instead of staying upright, and looking down, which can strain the neck.